nest/nest-simulator/doc/installation/conda_install.rst

   conda install -c conda-forge nest-simulator

-4. Once installation is complete, you can open up the python or ipython in the terminal and import nest
+4. Once installation is complete, you can open up Python or IPython in the terminal and import nest:

 .. code-block:: python
+  :linenos:

   python

-  >>> import nest
+  import nest

-You should see the following output:
+If installation was successful, you should see the following output:

 .. figure:: ../_static/img/import_nest.png
    :scale: 40%
    :alt: import nest

+5. **The install is now complete!** :ref:`Start exploring NEST <after_install>`

 -----